RustAudio/vst3-sys/com/docs/safety.md

     }
 ```

-Here we are casting whatever pointer the `ComRc` or `ComPtr` is holding on to
+Here we are casting whatever pointer the `ComRc` or `VstPtr` is holding on to
 as an `*mut IAnimalVPtr` or in other words a `*mut *const IAnimalVTable`.
 When working
 with raw pointers there are several things we need to sure in order to verify it's safe usage
 within Rust: